 2. Stuff it like a turkey.

 * Knowing in advance what type of aircraft you’ll be flying in will help you decide how to pack your guitar.
-If you’re flying in a small commuter plane you should pack your guitar in a sturdy hard case because you will most definitely have to stow it below deck.
+If you’re flying with a guitar in a small commuter plane you should pack your guitar in a sturdy hard case because you will most definitely have to stow it below deck.

 4. Get a travel guitar.